codefellows/seattle-201n5/class-06-dom--objects--domain_modeling/README.md

 <a id="top"></a>
-# Today's Plan: Week 2, Monday Lecture
+# Today's Plan: Class 06 Lecture

 #### We will start today by reviewing Quiz 2, which we should have done on Friday.